Polymer/old-docs-site/app/1.0/docs/devguide/model-data.md

 Use Polymer's array mutation methods to make [observable changes](data-system#observable-changes) to arrays.

-If you manipulate an array using the native methods (like `Array.prototype.push`), you can use the `notifySplices` method.
+If you manipulate an array using the native methods (like `Array.prototype.push`), you can notify Polymer after the fact.

 Note that Polymer's array handling has the following constraints:

 -   **Array items must be unique**.
 The data system uses object identity to compare array items, so array items must be unique.
 -   **Primitive array items are not supported.** This is because primitives (like number, string and boolean values) with the same value are represented by the same object.
-So the array:
+Consider an array of numbers:

     ```
     this.numbers = [1, 1, 2];